 How Efficiency and Effectiveness Can Come Together

-We’ve explained before that ad revenue and user experience are not opposed to each other, but intertwined with each other.
+We’ve explained before that ad revenue and user experience are not opposed to each other but intertwined with each other.
 Beyond that, it’s important to point out in QA specifically, efficiency and control are not polar opposites, either — even though, at the ground level, they may feel that way.
-It’s obvious why: Currently, the “last mile” of ad quality is usually a time consuming reactive task for the ad ops team.
+It’s obvious why: Currently, the “last mile” of ad quality is usually a time-consuming reactive task for the ad ops team.

 These processes feel inefficient because they are.
 But publishers today tend to think of this last step as being prohibitively difficult to manage proactively, and also rare or minor enough to effectively manage reactively.
 They’re mistaken, though, in the belief that they can effectively review ads on the page this way.

-GeoEdge’s real-time ad monitoring and blocking technology looks deep into the code of every ad creative, looking for indicators of malicious activity and deceptively cloaked URLs.
+GeoEdge’s real-time ad monitoring and blocking technology look deep into the code of every ad creative, looking for indicators of malicious activity and deceptively cloaked URLs.
 AdWatch goes one step further — it shows the actual ad creative itself, and the landing page the ad links to.